career decision

 3. Use of Information and Communications Technology - word processors, email, databases, spreadsheets, reprographics, video conferencing, the internet and world wide web and so forth .

-5. Civics - understanding freedom is responsibility.
+5. Citizenship and Civics - understanding basic rules, laws and freedom is responsibility.

 7. History - understanding of events that have affected the course of history and the modern world, namely, slavery, colonialism, WW1 and WW2, trade liberalisation, the common market and so forth.